Songs of Love and Death edited by George R R Martin and Gardner Dozois

 It’s always pleasing to be able to report another excellent anthology.
 Although there are odd moments when I felt a slight falling away in matter of detail, this has a remarkable consistency of standard.
 Definitely worth reading!

-For reviews of other anthologies by our top editorial team, see: Songs of the Dying Earth: Stories in Honor of Jack Vance and Warriors.
+For reviews of other anthologies by our top editorial team, see: Old Mars, Songs of the Dying Earth: Stories in Honor of Jack Vance and Warriors.

 For an anthology edited by Gardner Dozois on his own, see:

 The Year’s Best Science Fiction: Twenty-Seventh Annual Collection